British ministers call for post-Brexit drug deal with EU

-Drugmakers, which overwhelmingly favored remaining in the EU, account for 25 percent of all UK business research spending and companies have warned that Brexit threatens uncertainty, added complexity and potential drug approval delays.
+Drugmakers, which overwhelmingly favoured remaining in the EU, account for 25 percent of all UK business research spending and companies have warned that Brexit threatens uncertainty, added complexity and potential drug approval delays.

 Jeremy Hunt, the health minister, and Greg Clark, the business minister, wrote a letter to the Financial Times outlining how Britain and the EU can work together.

-The letter says the government's priority is to protect patient safety, maintain Britain's role as a center for research and promote public health globally.
+The letter says the government's priority is to protect patient safety, maintain Britain's role as a centre for research and promote public health globally.

 The ministers said there are numerous examples where the partnership between Britain and the EU have helped patients, including the licensing of 130 products.